 In order to claim a prescription in Switzerland, you must be referred by your doctor and have a written prescription filled out for you.
 The process from this point depends on where your doctor is based.

 If your general practitioner or doctor has a pharmacy based in their practice, they will refer you directly to the doctor's pharmacy.
-Then they will provide your prescription and any other medicines that you may require, along with instructions as to how to take your medicine.
+Then they will provide your prescription and any other medicines that you may require, along with instructions on how to take your medicine.

-If your surgery does not have an in-built pharmacy or your doctor's pharmacy does not have the medicine you need, you will be given a prescription slip to be given to whatever pharmacy you choose to go to.
-Once there, you will be given the prescription for the amount of medicine you require.
-This pharmacy will be where you obtain more medicine and will provide instructions as to how to take the medication.
+If your surgery does not have an in-built pharmacy or your doctor's pharmacy does not have the medicine you need, you will be given a prescription slip to take to another pharmacy of your choice, which will dispense the medicine.
+This pharmacy will be where you obtain more medicine and will provide instructions on how to take the medication.

 If you are claiming a prescription through a doctor’s pharmacy, your prescription will be charged to your health insurance directly.
 If you are going to a standard pharmacy for a prescription, then you will be asked for your social security card.
 They will then register the card with the prescription and charge the health insurance provider directly.